ralyodio/offline-app/README.md

 There is an example cross-domain ajax request for image data (canvas does not support cross domain image loading) for loading images from a CDN for example.
 The image data string (base64 encoded) can then be stored in localStorage for offline use.

-Because the `navigator.onLine` is not consistently support and its behavior varies from browser to browser, there is a ping function that continuously polls a server side ping.php file to check if the connection has been lost.
+Because the `navigator.onLine` is not consistently supported and its behavior varies from browser to browser, there is a ping function that continuously polls a server side ping.php file to check if the connection has been lost.

 Demo
 ----